LavirtheWhiolet/self-bootstrap/README.md

 Rakefile
 --------

-Script for [Rake](http://rake.rubyforge.org/) for building this package.
+Script for [Rake](http://rake.rubyforge.org/) for building and installing this package.

 TODO
 ----